 The tax laws specifically require a taxpayer that carries on business to keep records that record and explain all the transactions they have entered into.
 This includes all the documents that explain how the income and expenditure of the taxpayer was determined.

 Where the tax laws allow or require a taxpayer to make a choice, election, estimate or calculation, documents containing particulars of these matters must be kept.

 All these records must be retained for a period of five years.
 There are penalties for taxpayers who fail to do so.

 In order for our practice to be able to lodge returns on your behalf, it is your responsibility to provide us with complete and accurate records.
 Further, in order to lodge your return on time, we will require you to provide us the relevant information as and when requested.

 Where you are unable to provide us with complete and accurate records, we may be unable to prepare and lodge your return.
-Tax agents are subject to a Professional Code of Conduct contained in the Tax Agent Services Act 2009, which prevents them from acting for a client where insufficient records or information exists so as to be able determine the amount of the client’s income or deductions.
+Tax agents are subject to a Code of Professional Conduct contained in the Tax Agent Services Act 2009, which prevents them from acting for a client where insufficient records or information exist so as to be able to determine the amount of the client’s income or deductions.